 Your first appointment

-If your child has been diagnosed with a hearing loss, you will be offered an appointment within ten working days of Australian Hearing receiving the referral.
-At your ﬁrst appointment your audiologist will talk to you about your child’s results, and may do further hearing tests if required.
+If your child has been diagnosed with a hearing loss, you will be offered an appointment within ten working days of Hearing Australia receiving the referral.
+At your first appointment your audiologist will talk to you about your child’s results, and may do further hearing tests if required.
 Your audiologists will explain the effects of the hearing loss, answer your questions and work with you to decide the best way to proceed.

 If hearing aids are recommended, your audiologist will take impressions of your child’s ear using a soft putty material.
 The appointment usually takes 60 to 90 minutes and you are welcome to bring a friend or relative along.